diadata-org/bridgestate-ocw/README.md

 - Open your web browser and go to https://polkadot.js.org/apps/#/explorer.
 - In the developer tab of the Polkadot Apps Explorer, navigate to the `Chain State` section.
-- Find and select the `collateralReader` pallet from the dropdown menu in the `Chain State` section.
+- Find and select the `collateralReaderModule` pallet from the dropdown menu in the `Chain State` section.
 - Access the assetStatsStorage to view the current state of supported assets, including `Interlay` and `Multichain` assets.